tiagor87/Nibo.Framework/README.md

 }
 ```

-Or, if you don't want to implement your own class, just do like this:
+Or, if you don't want to implement your own class, just use our _Builder_:

 ```csharp
 public void ConfigureServices(IServiceCollection services)